N-aksif-N/MineColab_Improved/README.md

 - **[PlayIt](https://playit.gg/)**: follow the prompts.

 # :zap:  So, how does it actually work?
-Because MInecolab [Improved] is an alternative Minecolab project.
+MInecolab [Improved] is an alternative Minecolab project.
 Therefore, it has all the main features, which the Minecolab project does:

  1. Update the system's apt-cache.
  2. Install Openjdk-16 (Java) through apt-get.